 What is it exactly?
 Well, there are several variations, but it generally consists of hot coffee, MCT oil, and unsalted grass-fed butter.
 It is then put into a blender, and the result is a creamy, robust concoction that tastes a lot like an unsweetened latte.

-Note that although wet-processed coffees are recommended due to lower levels of mycotoxins (mold), I roast my own, some of which is dry-processed, and said to have much higher levels of mycotoxins.
+Note that although wet-processed coffees are recommended due to lower levels of mycotoxins (mold), I roast my own coffee, some of which are dry-processed, and said to have much higher levels of mycotoxins.
 I generally prefer dry-processed (aka natural) coffees for flavor reasons, and the dry-processed coffees have never affected me in any discernible way.
-For Bulletproof Coffee, I have tried everything from dry processed Ethiopian Harrar coffee to wet processed Brazilian coffee, and flavor-wise, they all work well.
+For Bulletproof Coffee, I have tried everything from dry-processed Ethiopian Harrar coffee to wet-processed Brazilian coffee, and flavor-wise, they all work well.